The Ho Chi Minh Trail: Then and Now (Part 1)

 Russian-made RPGs were a cheap, simple and formidable weapon.

-They litter the jungle on certain parts of the Trail, like here in Ban Bak.
+They litter the jungle on certain parts of the Ho Chi Minh Trail, like here in Ban Bak.

-explosive shell casing being used as a truck indicator
+mortar casing being used as a truck turning indicator on the Ho Chi Minh Trail in Laos

-A mortar casing being used as a truck's indicator light
+A mortar casing used as a truck's indicator light

-shell casing being used at a cow bell
+mortar shell casing used at a cow bell on the Ho Chi Minh Trail in Laos

 Local farmers often convert mortar casings into cow bells.